-- At the conclusion of Step 1, all the prerequisites for detoxification need to be consistently on-boarded/ingested to adequately support the detox process: 14 days is recommended.
+- At the conclusion of Step 1, all the prerequisites for detoxification should be consistently on-boarded/ingested to adequately support the detox process: 14 days is recommended.

-Following Step 1 and Step 2 will create an adequate platform for detoxification.
-When toxic substances are no longer overwhelming the system, the body can detoxify through two specific phases.
+Following Step 1 and Step 2 will prepare and create an adequate platform for detoxification.
+When toxic substances are no longer overwhelming the system, detoxification occurs through two specific phases.

-- In phase one, a specific enzyme, cytochrome P450, breaks down the toxins, and coverts them into compounds that are actually more toxic than they were initially; called intermediary metabolites.
+- In phase one (functionalization), a specific enzyme, cytochrome P450, breaks down the toxins, and coverts them into compounds that are actually more toxic than they were initially; called intermediary metabolites.
 The enzymatic conversion process prepares these metabolites for phase two.

-- In phase two, intermediary metabolites are neutralized.
+- In phase two (conjugation), intermediary metabolites are neutralized.
 These metabolites need to bind to a sulfur-based compound provided through nutriton and/or supplementation.
-This binding process is called conjugation &/or chelation.
+This binding process is called conjugation.
 Once the binding process occurs, intermediary metabolites can be excreted via bile, stool, or urine through 1 of 6 pathways (below).

 The chart below illustrates the above: